akruszewski/gibl/manuscript/chapter2.md

 ### 2.4.7.
 Recursive procedures

-Procedures, just like data structures, can also be recursive.
+Procedures, just like data structures (e.g. trees), can also be recursive.
 We already saw an example with the factorial procedure, in that it calls itself to make a computation or a loop.
 For example, here's how we could define factorial in Racket:

 ```racket
 (define (fact n)